-Parse avoidance works when emulating GNU Make with clusters and/or local agents (ElectricAccelerator Developer Edition).
+Parse avoidance works when emulating GNU Make with clusters and/or local agents.

-Parse avoidance utilizes the concept of cache "slots."
-When parse avoidance is enabled, emake maintains a slot for each combination of non-ignored command line options, non-ignored environment variable assignments, and current working directory.
-(Ignored arguments and environment variables are listed here) A slot can be empty or hold a previously cached result.
+Parse avoidance uses the concept of cache "slots."
+When parse avoidance is enabled, eMake maintains a slot for each combination of non-ignored command line options, non-ignored environment variable assignments, and current working directory.
+(Ignored arguments and environment variables are listed here.)
+A slot can be empty or hold a previously cached result.
 If the appropriate slot holds an up-to-date result, parsing is avoided.

-A cached result becomes obsolete if emake detects filesystem changes that might have caused a different result (with the same command line options, environment variable assignments, and current working directory).
-Such filesystem changes include any file read by the parse job, which means all makefiles, all programs invoked by \$(shell) during the parse (as opposed to during rule execution), the files they read, and so on.
+A cached result becomes obsolete if eMake detects file system changes that might have caused a different result (with the same command line options, environment variable assignments, and current working directory).
+Such file system changes include any file read by the parse job, which means all makefiles, all programs invoked by \$(shell) during the parse (as opposed to during rule execution), the files they read, and so on.